cpjolicoeur/bb-ruby/README.markdown

 # bb-ruby

-bb-ruby is a [BBCode](http://www.bbcode.org) implementation for Ruby
+bb-ruby is a [BBCode](http://www.bbcode.org) implementation for Ruby.

+It will convert strings with BBCode markup to their HTML equivalent.

 ## Installation